Computational complexity of injective projected entangled pair states: Introduction

 \subsection{Organization of this work}

 We set up notation and the relevant definitions for tensor network states in \cref{sec:injective tensor networks}.
 We prove efficient evaluation of local observables for low injectivity in \cref{sec:easy regime}.
-Next, in \cref{sec:postBQP-proof}, we describe an embedding of noisy circuits with postselection into injective PEPS and use this to prove $\postBQP$-hardness for high injectivity.
+Next, in \cref{sec:postBQP-proof}, we describe an embedding of noisy circuits with postselection into injective PEPS and use this in combination with a procedure for fault-tolerant postselection to prove $\postBQP$-hardness for low injectivity.